marian-nmt/marian-regression-tests/README.md

     make clean

 Notes:
-- The framework assumes it runs Marian compiled with the CUDA support.
+- Majority of tests has been designed for GPU, so the framework assumes it runs Marian compiled with the CUDA support.
 To run only tests designed for CPU, use `./run_mrt.sh '#cpu'`.
 - Directories and test files with names starting with an underscore are turned off and are not traversed or executed by `./run_mrt.sh`.
 - Only some regression tests have been annotated with tags, so, for example,